Our 16 Root Beer Blind Taste Test Crowned A Surprise Winner

 TASTE 10

 This is a departure.
-Like rootbeer toothpaste, more medicinal, wintergreeny, and sorta… herbaceous.
+Like rootbeer toothpaste, more medicinal, wintergreen-y, and sorta… herbaceous.
 This is probably some purist shit that I’m not sophisticated (or too ingrained in my root beer sense memory) to “get.”
 Whatever, it’s my tasting and I’m not crazy for it.

 That said, it tastes like the old west.
-This is rootbeer they’d order in The Sisters Brothers.
+This is root beer they’d order in The Sisters Brothers.
 If I hadn’t wasted a lot of money being disappointed by Sioux City root beer in college (their sarsaparilla is amazing), I would have predicted that this was Sioux City, just because I know their old west branding and this tastes “old west.”

 TASTE 11